mickael-menu/ShadowVim/README.md

 ### Neovim configuration

-:point_up: The default Neovim indent files for Swift are not great.
-For a better alternative, install [`keith/swift.vim`](https://github.com/keith/swift.vim) with your Neovim package manager.

 Since many Vim plugins can cause issues with ShadowVim, it is recommended to start from an empty `init.vim`.

 To determine if Neovim is running in ShadowVim, add to your `init.vim`: